For the Love of Radio: SDRplay RSP1B

 The RSP1B in Practice

-Using the RSP1B is straightforward enough; with the SDRconnect software installed, plug the unit into an available USB port on your computer, connect a band-suitable antenna to the SMA coax connector, run the software, and voila — a working radio, with all the relevant controls represented on-screen as UI elements, in lieu of switches and knobs on the radio itself.
+Using the RSP1B is straightforward enough; with the SDRconnect software installed, you merely plug the unit into an available USB port on your computer, connect a band-suitable antenna to the SMA coax connector, and run the software.
+Voila — a working radio, with all the relevant controls represented on-screen as UI elements, in lieu of switches and knobs on the radio itself.

 The SDRplay website has all the relevant specifications and details about what it does and how it does it, so readers can go there if necessary.
 But after using the unit for several weeks now, I have some general thoughts.